Q: I am signed up for the self-paced Getting Started with Anypoint Platform course (Mule 4). What exactly is covered in this course?

 Q: I clicked the Restart Instance button to start the Tooling Service.
 It starts, but after some time the status indicates that it is no longer running.
 I have tried clicking that button multiple times with the same results.
 What can I do to fix it?

 A: It’s failing either due to one of two reasons: Tooling Service is taking too long to start or your environment is not set correctly.
 If it’s the first, try changing the Default Startup Timeout (in the above screenshot) from 90 to 120 seconds.
 Then retry clicking Restart Instance button to start the Tooling Service.
-If it still does not fix the issue, then you might want to go back and verify JAVA_HOME and PATH environment settings as described in the earlier part of this document.

 Q: From where do I download AnypointStudio?